luv-jeri/quicksell-lead-frontend-assignment/README.md

 - **vite-plugin-svgr** (^4.2.0)

 ### Possible Improvements
+  - Saving URL in env
   - Many... completed this in one night.

 **Deployment on [www.test.com](http://www.test.com)**